-Choosing to travel by interrail is one of the most exhilarating yet cost effective ways of seeing the world.
-If you’re planning your trip right now, you can make your funds stretch even further as you get ready for the excitement of exploring Europe by train.
+Choosing to travel by interrail is one of the most exhilarating and cost effective ways of seeing the world.
+If you’re planning an interrail trip, you can make your funds stretch even further with a plan in place.

 How much money do you have?

 Check your bank account and find out how much you have for your trip.
 This is really important as it effects how long you can go for, your accommodation and which countries you can visit; for example, Norway is a lot more expensive to explore than Romania.

 As money will change your route, bite the bullet before you daydream about unrealistic destinations.

 Secondly, make a list of your expenses and prioritise them based on your own needs:

 - Travel bag (read backpack or wheeled suitcase?)

 - Food and drink

 - Travel insurance

 - City taxes e.g. in Rome and London